CCH now offer a specialised range of Occupational Specialised Consulting.

 Medical assessments to help employers and employees make the right decisions about returning to work.

-Taking on the important role of Occupational Physician with CCH, Dr Sandra is now offering specialised Assessments of Fitness, providing the qualified advice needed in more complex cases, which might be of a more sensitive nature.
+Taking on the important role of Occupational Physician with CCH, our doctor is now offering specialised Assessments of Fitness, providing the qualified advice needed in more complex cases, which might be of a more sensitive nature.

 These assessments provide employers with an independent, qualified medical opinion and advice regarding an employee’s ability to work safely and productively after an injury, health concerns or concerning event.